fordsfords/blink/README.md

 ## Random Notes

-1. Blink logges informational (and maybe error) messages to /var/log/daemon.log
+1. Blink logs informational (and maybe error) messages to /var/log/daemon.log

 2. There is an older C version of blink which uses a GPIO line instead of the reset button.
 Given that the reset button is much better, I don't anticipate the C program will be of interest except perhaps as a simple example of a C program accessing the GPIO lines.